cyanel-it/tp-webdev-front/README.md

 ### Expected result

-Have a collection in POSTMAN with samples requests.
+Build collections in POSTMAN with samples requests.
 You will need request to:

-- Search according what the user type and get a list of results
+Collection museum:

+API is available at https://metmuseum.github.io/

+- List departments
+- Search object with a keywork by department or not
+- Filtering by visible object at museum
+- Filtering by result with image only
-- Get the details of one item in the result list
+- Get detail of an object

+Collection visits:

+API is available at https://countapi.xyz/#format

-- Get the number of visit on your home page
+- Get/Hit the number of visit on your home page
+- Get/hit the number of search on your site
+- Get/hit the total number of click on detail
+- Get info on those hits
 ### Tips & help

 - Begin by the simpliest request the API can do